E-mail Responses page enables you to configure user

 For example, you can create a notification that contains "Approve" or

-"Reject" links that a manager can use to quickly approve or reject a vacation
+"Reject" links that a Kathy Manager can use to quickly approve or reject a

-request while it is in the Pending Approval state.
-The manager does not need to
+vacation request while it is in the Pending Approval state.
+She does not need

-provide any login credentials to invoke these transitions.
-The manager simply
+to provide any login credentials to invoke these transitions.
+Instead, she

-approves or rejects the request directly from the notification message by
+simply approves or rejects the request directly from the notification message

-clicking one of the response options.
-This launches a new browser window, and a
+by clicking one of the response options.
+This launches a new browser window,

-confirmation message appears if the transition succeeds.
-If the item is no
+and a confirmation message appears if the transition succeeds.
+If the item is

 You can optionally configure an e-mail response to transition an item

-with a quick reply message.
-This enables the manager to approve a request by
+with a Reply To message.
+This enables a manager to approve a request by

 Note the following important information: